Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Kiyomizu-dera earns its reputation as one of Kyoto's iconic cherry blossom spots, but only if you adjust your timing.
 The temple delivers stunning views of cherry trees covering the hillside below the wooden stage, particularly when framed against the Higashiyama mountains.

-The Problem: By 10 AM on spring weekends, the narrow approach streets become a slow shuffle of tour groups and the temple grounds feel shoulder-to-shoulder.
+The Problem: By late morning on spring weekends, the narrow approach streets become a slow shuffle of tour groups, and the temple grounds feel shoulder-to-shoulder.

-The Solution: Arrive at 6 AM when the temple opens, or skip daytime entirely and book night illumination tickets.
+The Solution: Arrive at opening time in the early morning, or skip daytime entirely and use night viewing on select dates (ticketing varies).
 Early morning gives you nearly empty grounds and better light for photography.
 Night viewing trades the city views for dramatic spotlighting but maintains the essential temple and cherry blossom pairing.

 The Problem: Tourists expect cherry blossoms in the geisha district based on promotional imagery, but actual tree coverage is minimal on the famous streets.